Rohinthan/Neuricode/README.md

 ## Creator's Vision & Why Neuricode is Unique

-Modern Artificial Intelligence is heavily reliant on massive 2–5 GB Python frameworks (PyTorch, TensorFlow) requiring Python interpreters, CUDA toolchains, and expensive GPUs.
+Modern Artificial Intelligence is heavily reeliant on massive 2–5 GB Python frameworks (PyTorch, TensorFlow) requiring Python interpreters, CUDA toolchains, and expensive GPUs.
 Conversely, C++ inference engines (like `llama.cpp` or `ONNX Runtime`) focus strictly on executing pre-trained models and require C++ runtimes and complex build pipelines.

-**Neuricode v1 was engineered to bridge this gap.** Built entirely in standard C (C11/POSIX) with **zero external library dependencies**, Neuricode v1 provides a unified engine for both training (backpropagation) and generative inference.
+**Neuricode was engineered to bridge this gap.** Built entirely in standard C (C11/POSIX) with **zero external library dependencies**, Neuricode provides a unified engine for both training (backpropagation) and generative inference.
 It boots in under **2 milliseconds** and runs natively on resource-constrained embedded platforms—including **Raspberry Pi, NVIDIA Jetson, microcontrollers, edge IoT devices, and Linux servers**.

 ---